 Pools and Hot-tubs

 Hot tubs are always to be considered with pool features.
 There is nothing quite like a nice warm soak while looking up at the stars or even enjoying the elements.
 The Jetted Spa is a wonderful feature that provides encouragement before jumping into the pool then warming up right after getting out.
-But then the hot-tub is typically a budget crunch.
-Tubs can be expensive and maintenance is going to take time.
+But then the hot tub is typically a budget crunch.
+Tubs can be expensive, and maintenance is going to take time.
 One thing to consider is to establish a place for so said desired tub with an inflatable one.
 Now, you may say.
 Inflatable tub, what a joke.
 But, no seriously.
 The invention of a portable tub has come a long way.
-They typically fit between 4-6 people have lights, jets and a control unit.
+They typically fit 4-6 people with lights, jets, and a control unit.
 One thing they don’t come with is a set of stairs, but set that sucker right next to the sitting wall and jump right in.

 Beauty and Functionality of a Garden

 Large sloping hills make way for many tiers and lots of stairs.
 Each tiered area works well for a series of garden areas.
 Consider the light use in imagining these garden spaces.
 Trees will offer plenty of shade, so if vegetables are to be planned, the veggie garden is going to have to go in front.
 That will also lean towards easy gardening.
 Speaking of leaning, with the retaining wall the back bending work will be cut in half.